singer-io/getting-started/SPEC.md

 point in the stream corresponding to the BOOKMARK value.
 BOOKMARK messages have the following properties:

  - `value` **Required**.
-The JSON formatted Bookmark value
+The JSON formatted bookmark value

-The semantics of a BOOKMARK value are not part of the specification, and should be determined independently by each Streamer.
+The semantics of a BOOKMARK value are not part of the specification, and should be determined independently by each streamer.

 ### Example